lucasmoschen/PyCrashCourse-AppliedMath-MSc/README.md

 # Python Crash Course for MSc Applied Mathematics

-This repository contains materials for a **3-hour crash course in Python**, designed for new MSc students in Applied Mathematics (Imperial College London) in 2025.
+This repository contains materials for a **3-hour live crash course in Python** + additionals, designed for new MSc students in Applied Mathematics (Imperial College London) in 2025.
 The course assumes mixed backgrounds: some students may be completely new to Python, while others already have programming experience.

 The goal is to get everyone comfortable with **core Python** and the **scientific Python ecosystem** (NumPy, Matplotlib), with direct links to applied mathematics problems.